Sewage Pumping Stations - Emergency Storage Structures

 - Revised Review of Environmental Factors prepared by EMAP Consulting Pty Ltd 12 May 2020.

-- All storage structures are now operational and the remaining minor works are near completion.
+All storage structures are now operational and the remaining minor works have been completed.